pymor/pymor/docs/source/tutorial_mor_with_anns.rst

     validation_set = parameter_space.sample_randomly(20)

 In this tutorial, we construct the reduced basis such that no more modes than required to bound the l2-approximation error by a given value are used.
+The l2-approximation error is  the error of the orthogonal projection (in the l2-sense) of the training snapshots onto the reduced basis.
 That is, we prescribe `l2_err` in the reductor.
 It is also possible to determine a relative or absolute tolerance (in the singular values) that should not be exceeded on the training set.
 Further, one can preset the size of the reduced basis.

 The training is aborted when a neural network that guarantees our prescribed tolerance is found.
 If we set `ann_mse` to `None`, this function will